ac952/2300-final-project/documents/design-plan.md

         - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
           - Yes, maybe or no: Yes
           - Why?
-The page will redirect to eboard_edit.php, which allows a logged-in user to make edits via a form.
-It will be clear to her how to change the information in the Recruitment Chair's profile, in this case their photo.
+The page will allow a logged-in user to make edits via a form.
+It will be clear to her how to upload a photo.

   **Action #5 : Click on 'upload image'**